MARK BURNETT, executive producer

 CLAY NEWBILL, executive producer

-Clay Newbill was a pioneer of reality television and has been an innovator of that genre for over 20 years.
-He was a vital member of the initial "Real World" producing team, joining the creators of the famed franchise in 1992.
-After producing the second and third seasons of the groundbreaking series "The Real World: Los Angeles" and "The Real World: San Francisco," Newbill co-created, produced and directed the "Real World" sister series, "Road Rules," staying on as showrunner for the MTV staple series during its first eight seasons.
+Clay Newbill is a pioneer and innovator of alternative/reality television, now with over 20 years' experience.
+He was a vital member of initial "Real World" producing team, joining the creators of the famed franchise in 1992.
+After producing the second and third seasons of the groundbreaking series, "The Real World: Los Angeles" and "The Real World: San Francisco," Newbill co-created, produced, and directed "Road Rules," the "Real World" sister series, staying on as show-runner for the MTV staple series for its first eight seasons.

-In 1999 Newbill was tapped to spearhead a new show.
+In 1999, Newbill was tapped to spearhead a new show.
 Under his leadership, "Making the Band" became the first primetime reality competition program on network television.
-In 2000 he and ABC entered into an overall deal, and for five years he served as executive producer and showrunner for popular programs such as "The Mole 1 and 2," "The Bachelor," "The Bachelorette," "Celebrity Mole: Yucatan," "The Benefactor" and "The Ultimate Love Test."
-In 2005 Newbill left his overall deal at ABC and since has continued to freelance produce and showrun reality television for several networks and cable outlets.
+In 2000, Newbill and ABC entered into an overall deal, and for five years he served as executive producer and show-runner for popular programs such as "The Mole 1" and "The Mole 2," "The Bachelor," "The Bachelorette," "Celebrity Mole: Yucatan," "The Benefactor," and "The Ultimate Love Test."
+In 2005, Newbill left his overall deal at ABC and since has continued to freelance create and produce alternative/reality television for several networks and cable outlets.
 He has served as executive producer/show-runner for "Bound for Glory" (ESPN), "Top Design" (Bravo), "American Inventor 2" (ABC), "The Mole 5" (ABC), and all six seasons of "Shark Tank."
 (ABC/Sony).

 A Florida native, Newbill graduated from the University of Central Florida with degrees in film and television.
-His early career included production work on television programs at the Disney MGM Studios such as "Separate But Equal," "The New Mickey Mouse Club," "The Muppets At Disney World," "Walt Disney World's 4th of July Spectacular," "Walt Disney World's Very Merry Christmas" and "Easter Parades."
+His early career included serving as UPM on television programs at the Disney MGM Studios such as "The New Mickey Mouse Club," "The Muppets At Disney World," "Walt Disney World's 4th of July Spectacular," "Walt Disney World's Very Merry Christmas," "Easter Parades," and "Separate But Equal."

 PHIL GURIN, executive producer